 Link analysis is like a detective’s wall with suspects, dates and locations covered by criss-crossing strings connecting them.
 A graph network does a similar job - it allows you to look at all the evidence across all your customers and join the dots to build a picture of what a fraudster looks like, so you can prevent future fraudsters from making payments.

 Machine learning models and graph networks are mutually reinforcing.
 For example, you can teach your machine learning model to flag large networks for review and to block payments from networks which have grown super quickly, to prevent a fraudster from using multiple accounts to order goods.
 Visit the link analysis and graph networks page to learn more.

 Buying fraud protection vs. building your own

 Ravelin’s founders worked together at a Hailo, a tech platform that matched taxi drivers and riders through a mobile app, which merged with MyTaxi in 2017.
-At Hailo.
 They each worked in different technical, finance and fraud prevention roles.
 They were looking for a fraud detection solution that worked, but also suited their business needs of speed and convenience.
 After trying and testing nearly all the available tools on the market, they found none of them were quite right for the modern business environment of real-time and mobile payments, so they had the idea to try doing it themselves.
 This idea eventually grew into an in-house fraud solution, which then evolved into Ravelin, which works as a service for other online sellers.